 Remember, there is no one best way, just a way that works for you!

-You do not need anything fancy to make cannabutter at home, but it will be helpful to have some of these items before getting started.
+Other than that, you do not need anything fancy to make cannabutter at home, but having some of these items before starting will be helpful.

 Ingredient Options